baochi0212/baochi0212/README.md

 # Hi there!
 I'm Chi Tran
 I'm currently working  as MLE at *Qualcomm AI Research*, and ex Research Engineer at *VinAI Research*.
+I train fast and mighty models.

 ## About me:
 ### Past work: